Extracting precise data from in-the-field wool tuft tests

 Sum of the power of all frequencies experienced by each tuft in the range of 1 to 10 Hz

-The results were tested on the separation video (as used above), and a cylinder wake scenario (11cm diameter, 5cm height, Re = 50000 approx.).
-The low height was a mistake in the end as it meant there were no real oscillations in the wake region, and no recirculation thanks to the influence of the top/tip vortices.
-Unfortunately I didn't have a taller cylinder to use a the time.
-CFD results for the tested scenario are shown below, first showing the average surface flow comparison, and then contours of TKE.
+The results were tested on a finite cylinder wake scenario (11cm diameter, 5cm height, Re = 50000 approx.).
+The low cylinder height was a mistake in the end as it meant the downstream flow was vortex-dominated instead of being a chaotic wake.
+Unfortunately I didn't have a taller cylinder to use at the time.

 "Turbulence" formulas 1 and 2 (total motion):